aleron75/mageres/CONTRIBUTING.md

 Notes:

-* try to avoid to add commercial extensions; limit to very useful and popular (possibly free) tools/extensions;
+* try to avoid to add commercial extensions; limit to very useful and popular (possibly free) tools/extensions that are (also) available on public source control systems like GitHub;
-* if you think a reorganization of contents/categories is needed, let's discuss it together
+* if you think a reorganization of contents/categories is needed, let's discuss it together.